 A brittle, reddish-gray metal; magnetic; slowly oxidizes in the air.
 Occurs in combination with arsenic, to which it owes its obtunding power.
-(Dr. Robt.
-Arthur, 1846.)

-247. What is taught in regard to the use of arsenious oxide or cobalt for obtunding sensitivity of dentine?
+247. What is taught in regard to the use of arsenious acid or cobalt for obtunding sensitivity of dentine?

-They should never be used, as sooner or later they will probably devitalize the pulp.
+It should never be used, as sooner or later it will probably devitalize the pulp.

-248. What is taught in regard to the use of arsenious oxide or cobalt in very small quantities, and for limited periods of time, to insure safety?
+248. What is taught in regard to the use of arsenious acid or cobalt in very small quantities, and for limited periods of time, to insure safety?

-If used at all, they are liable to cause the death of the pulp.
+If used at all, it is liable to cause the death of the pulp.